sbehnken/Plethora/README.md

 ## Overview
 Built in the style of Boggle.
 Four by four grid of lettered dice where players attempt to find words within a three minute time frame.

+Games to be added like checkers, tic tac toe, etc. Hence the name Plethora.

 # Playstore
 [Plethora](https://play.google.com/store/apps/details?id=com.sbehnken.plethora)